Supreme Court Tort Law: Doctor Held Liable For Failure To Inform

 The Court noted that it is fairly common to have an overlap of such causes of action and ruled that when a physician’s negligence causes the physician to fail to provide proper medical information and advice to the patient then either or both causes of action can be pursued.
 The defendant also complained about the plaintiff being allowed to testify that she would have had her ovaries removed had she been given the proper advice, claiming that this was speculative.
 The Court rejected this claim, holding that “a lay witness may testify, on the basis of personal knowledge and life experiences, regarding the choices he or she would have made under hypothetical circumstances.”

-The defendant also claimed that he was deprived of a fair trial in multiple ways resulting from a number of trial court rulings restricting counsel from engaging in certain actions in front of the jury.
+The defendant also claimed that he was deprived of a fair trial – failure to inform case in multiple ways resulting from a number of trial court rulings restricting counsel from engaging in certain actions in front of the jury.
 While expressing some concern about the measures adopted by the trial court, specifically precluding counsel from expressing the specific legal basis for their objections, the court held that any impropriety related to that ruling was harmless under the record before the Court.

 Another interesting recent case is DiPietro v.
 Farmington Sports Arena, 306 Conn.
 107 (2012).
 In DiPietro, the plaintiff brought a claim for personal injuries to her leg allegedly resulting from the unsafe playing surface used by an indoor soccer facility.
 The evidence revealed that the surface used was commonly used by facilities in Connecticut as well as by the major indoor soccer league in the United States.